dlopezb93/DLB.PushNotifications/README.md

 ### DLB.Push.Notifications.Firebase
 ### Installation

-DLB.PushNotifications.Firebase is a extensible library to use firebase push notifications in easy way.
-To use this packge is neccesarry install DLB.PushNotificaions and DLB.PushNotifications.Firebase
+DLB.PushNotifications.Firebase is an extensible library to use firebase push notifications in easy way.
+To use this packge is neccesary install DLB.PushNotificaions and DLB.PushNotifications.Firebase

 Install base the dependencies: